Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Numerical results

-The throughput per user as the number of users increasing in the network is depicted in Fig. \ref{thrU}.
-The throughput per user is decreasing as the number of users is increasing, in addition we can observe for $SINR_t=0.2$, the system becomes unstable after $12$ users, for $SINR_t=1$ the system remains stable when the number of users is up to $6$.
-The aggregate throughput is depicted in Fig. \ref{athr}, the maximum aggregate throughput for $SINR_t=0.2$ and $SINR_t=1$ is achieved for twelve and six users respectively.
+The throughput per source, as a function of the number of sources in the network is depicted in Fig. \ref{thrU}.
+We observe that the throughput per source is decreasing as the number of sources is increasing.
+Moreover, we also observe that for $SINR_t=0.2$, the system becomes unstable after $12$ sources, while for $SINR_t=1$ the system remains stable when the number of sources is up to $6$.
+The aggregate throughput is depicted in Fig. \ref{athr}.
+Note that the maximum aggregate throughput for $SINR_t=0.2$ and $SINR_t=1$ is achieved for twelve and six sources respectively.